-- (a) The Organization has provided indemnities under lease agreements for the use of various operating facilities.
+(a) The Organization has provided indemnities under lease agreements for the use of various operating facilities.
 Under the terms of these agreements, the Organization agrees to indemnify the counterparties for various items including, but not limited to, all liabilities, losses, suits and damages arising during, on or after the term of the agreement.
-The maximum amount of any potential future payment cannot be reasonably estimated. - (b) The Organization indemnifies all directors and volunteers for various items including, but not limited to, all costs to settle suits or actions due to services provided to the Organization, subject to certain restrictions.
-The Organization has purchased liability insurance to mitigate the cost of any potential future suits or actions.
-The amount of any potential future payment cannot be reasonably estimated.
+The maximum amount of any potential future payment cannot be reasonably estimated.